 One of my biggest pet peeves are players that join games and don't have any understanding of what the game is about or who can't play the role they've chosen correctly.
 Please don't try to fake your way through a topic you don't know or play a character whose background is beyond your abilities.

 You collaborate well and are willing to explore options OOC in the story and consider different ideas.
 I like a good balance between planning and spontaneity.
 The biggest key is to be flexible to changes but also be open to at least have a road map as to where we're headed with the plot.

 You proactively contribute ideas to the story, and your character's actions help advance the plot.
 You won't play a Mary Sue or just follow along and give canned responses and generic actions.

 You are easy to work with and aren't going to be standoffish or argumentative.
-You are also capable of getting honest feedback without hurt feelings (don't worry, I'm not going to call names or belittle you, I promise).
+You are also capable of getting honest feedback without hurt feelings.

 I am happy to work with anyone on special site-wide one-off events such as Halloween and Epic week regardless of your age or writing ability.